 , which is a vertical groove that traverses the length of the shoes.
 It helps guide the foot through each step to improves gait.

-.
-The big trade off in this shoe is that you get more weight but more protection and cushion underneath.
+The significant tradeoff in this shoe is that you get more weight but more protection and cushion underneath.

-With a full mesh upper, there is very little problem letting air in to cool and dry the foot.
+With a full mesh upper, there is no problem letting air in to cool and dry the foot.
 Even with the attached synthetic uppers, air can move through very well.
-Many full running shoes trap heat in, but the Gel Flux 3 is able to keep you comfortable as you move down the road for miles.
+Many full running shoes trap heat in, but the Gel Flux 3 can keep you comfortable as you walk down the road for miles.

 The Gel Flux 3 are shoes that are responsive but have enough cushion to insulate you from the hard asphalt.
 The midsole provides a springy feeling to help you connect with the road underneath you, but the outsole and midsole also provide protection.
 There is a decent arch support

 but nothing too dramatic.
-These shoes work best with runners that already have a neutral pattern or those that slightly underpronate.
-The Gel Flux 3 will allow you to be comfortable while really feeling the response of the ground underneath you.
+These shoes work best with runners that already have a neutral pattern or those that slightly under-pronate.
+The Gel Flux 3 will allow you to be comfortable while feeling the response of the ground underneath you.

 built for those environments.